 Delaware incorporation is often favorable.
 Corporations from all over the world and the United States are incorporated in Delaware.
 The main reason is Delaware’s legal system which creates clarity for businesses given that rulings are made by judges and the massive number of cases that have been tried there.
-Delaware also has favorable laws for holding companies which allow businesses to reduce their tax bill.
+Delaware also has favorable laws for holding companies that allow businesses to reduce their tax bill.

 The Benefits of a Delaware Corporation

 Delaware is the most popular place in the United States for companies to be incorporated due to its flexible business laws and favorable legal climate.
-It has been recognized by the US Chamber Institute for Legal Reform as the best state to incorporate for 10 years in a row.
+It has been recognized by the U.S. Chamber Institute for Legal Reform as the best state to incorporate for 10 years in a row.

 Every corporation incorporated in Delaware is required to file an annual report by March 1 which provides insight into the corporation, its activities, and major directors and executives.
-There is no need for these officers to be Delaware resident nor are they responsible for any sort of income taxes on profits or sales of stock.
+There is no need for these officers to be Delaware residents nor are they responsible for any sort of income taxes on profits or sales of stock.